Tamagochy

 The aftermath of the blizzard in Omaha, Nebraska.

 I found myself at peace when the Becoming Fools title sequence began to play, despite knowing that the film was not yet entirely finished.
-There were still grammatical errors in the subtitles, audio in a few scenes needed to remixed, and none of the beautiful animation that our friend Beaux is working on, had been edited into the film.
+There were still grammatical errors in the subtitles, audio in a few scenes needed to be remixed, and none of the beautiful animation our friend Beaux is working on, had been edited into the film.
 These things just couldn’t be finished in time for the screening.
-But in the scope of all the work already completed, these things were small – and hopefully, most people wouldn’t notice.
+But these things were small in the scope of all the work already completed – and hopefully, most people wouldn’t notice.

-After the film ended I had the opportunity to answer questions from the audience.
+After the film ended, I had the opportunity to answer questions from the audience.
 As a filmmaker, this is a golden opportunity to get feedback and gauge the impact.
 I was delighted to answer questions about the production and our motivation to produce the film.
 I even called attention to our son Micah as a visual aide, noting that children as young as him were living in the streets alone.
-I could sense the weight of this reality sinking in as members of the audience gasped and shook their heads in disbelief.
+I could sense the weight of this reality sinking in as audience members gasped and shook their heads in disbelief.

 Our sons wearing clown noses at the Omaha Film Festival.

 At one point, someone asked me if we had staged a specific scene in the film.
-I tried not to smile too much when I answered the question, because it was a legitimate thought.
-After all, the scene in question could seem “too good to be true”.
-I responded with something like,
+I tried not to smile too much when I answered the question because it was a legitimate thought.
+After all, the scene in question could seem “too good to be true.”
+I responded:

-“I know it could appear to good to be true, but in all honestly that is the way it happened.
-In fact, I wish I could have had some sort of control over the film, because I certainly would have done many things differently.”
+“I know it could appear too good to be true, but in all honesty, that is how it happened.
+I wish I could have had some control over the film because I certainly would have done many things differently.”

-But I didn’t have control … and I still don’t (obviously – I mean … a blizzard on our screening day!) … and really … I will never have control.
+But I didn’t have control, and I still don’t (obviously— I mean, there was a blizzard on our screening day!).
+The truth is, I will never have control.

-This journey has been chaotic and it’s been beautiful in the midst of chaos.
-We didn’t set out to tell this story because we knew how it would end.
-We simply felt called to authentically amplify the voices of these youth who live in the streets in the hopes that audiences would want to join the effort to make a difference.
+This journey has been chaotic, yet beautiful in the midst of that chaos.
+We didn’t set out to tell this story because we knew how it would end; we felt called to authentically amplify the voices of these youth living on the streets, hoping that audiences would want to join the effort to make a difference.
 We didn’t win any awards at the Omaha Film Festival, but the audience affirmed our hope.
-Several people shared how the film inspired them to do something and engage the issue of at-risk youth.
+Several people shared how the film inspired them to engage with the issue of at-risk youth.
 To us, that’s worth more than a trophy.

 The Official Becoming Fools Movie Trailer